-Wes Pue "Policing, the Rule of Law and Accountability in Canada: Lessons from the APEC Summit" in ibid.
+111 Wes Pue "Policing, the Rule of Law and Accountability in Canada: Lessons from the APEC Summit" in ibid

 There is also the issue that the responsible Minister for policing both in Ontario and federally is no longer called the Solicitor General.
-Although some might argue that this is a cosmetic change, proponents of the governmental policing model might argue that it represents a more profound change in governance and policing.
+Although some might argue that this is a cosmetic change, proponents of governmental policing might argue that it represents a more profound change in governance and policing.
 The new emphasis since September 11 on public security and the need for a multi-pronged and multi-ministerial response to a wide variety of threats places pressures on the idea that relations between the police and the government can and should be filtered through one responsible Minister.
 This change also builds on developments prior to September 11 which saw increasing centralization of power in central agencies and evidence that the traditional relationship between the Solicitor General and the Commissioner of the RCMP had at times been by-passed by intervention from central agencies.
-114 Donald Savoie has argued that the multiplicity of departments and agencies involved in major files "may well have reached the point where accountability- in the sense of retrospectively blaming individuals or even departments for problems- is no longer possible or fair."
+113 Donald Savoie has argued that the multiplicity of departments and agencies involved in major files "may well have reached the point where accountability- in the sense of retrospectively blaming individuals or even departments for problems- is no longer possible or fair."
 The patterns of traditional Ministerial accountability and responsible government appear to have eroded to a significant extent since the McDonald Commission defended its vision of democratic policing based on Ministerial responsibility for all but the quasi-judicial functions of the police.
 The appropriate reaction to this change in government is, however, an open question.
 One possibility is to fight the tide and attempt to channel accountability back along Ministerial lines.
-Others might give up on Ministerial responsibility and accept governmental policing as a reality.
-For others, the complexity and difficulties of governance may make the model of full police independence much more attractive.
+115 Others might give up on

-113 In the APEC affair, Jean Carle of the PMO testified he only made "suggestions" to the police and did not make orders.
+112 In the APEC affair, Jean Carle of the PMO testified he only made "suggestions" to the police and did not make orders.
 Wes Pue Pepper in Our Eyes supra at xxi Similarly, the responsible Minister and officials in the Hadfield and Small cases maintained that they sought information as opposed to influence.

-114 Donald Savoie Governing From the Centre at 125
+113 Donald Savoie Governing From the Centre at 125